-- The Curse.
-5. But, while the cross on which human malignity slew the Holy One is really the altar on which He offered Himself, and we forget the tree in the altar into which it was transformed, the Cross still remains as the sacred expression of the curse which 2 Cor. v. fell upon human sin as represented by the Just One.
-God made - 21.
-Him to be sin for us Who knew no sin; and, though it is not said

-Gal.iii.13. that He made Him a curse for us, it is said: Christ hath redeemed us from the curse of the law, being made a curse for us; for it is written, Cursed is every one that hangeth on a tree.
-In His Holy Person sin was represented, and its penalty endured.
+5. But, while the cross on which human malignity slew the Holy One is really the altar on which He offered Himself, and we forget the tree in the altar into which it was transformed, the Cross still remains as the sacred expression of the curse which fell upon human sin as represented by the Just One.
+God made Him to be sin for us Who knew no sin; 1 and, though it is not said that He made Him a curse for us, it is said: Christ hath redeemed us from the curse of the law, being made a curse for us; for it is written, Cursed is every one that hangeth on a tree.
+2 In His Holy Person sin was represented, and its penalty endured.
 It was condemned in the flesh.
-But, He who endured the cross, despising the shame, thus cast down the powers of evil, triumphing over them in it.
-His Cross is now the glory of Christianity.
-It is the seat whence is the fellowship of His sufferings, being made conformable unto His Phil. iii. death, and bearing Ilis reproach.
-Our sub-exemplar said, I am Heb. xiii. crucified with Christ.
-13.
+3 But, He who endured the cross, despising the shame, 4 thus cast down the powers of evil, triumphing over them in it.
+5 His Cross is now the glory of Christianity.
+It is the seat whence the Prophet teaches His highest lessons.
+It is the altar of His continually availing sacrifice.
+And it is the throne of His Power as King in the universe.
+But the Cross is no longer His or His alone.
+It is Divinely in a figure transferred 6 to us.
+All our religion is the fellowship of His sufferings, being made conformable unto His death, 7 and bearing His reproach.
+8 Our sub-exemplar said, I am crucified with Christ